AliLuckyyy/x_meme_arbitrager/README.md

 # x_meme_arbitrager
-Advanced forecasting skill that uses X semantic search to detect trends for a crypto token, applies statistical analysis via a bundled Python script to predict momentum, and executes predictive trades.
-Integrates with DeFi for buys/sells based on forecasted trend strength
+Ultra-advanced skill for detecting viral meme coin trends on X, classifying them with embedded analysis in a bundled Python script, checking cross-chain prices, and executing arbitrage trades for profit.
+Integrates semantic search, DeFi swaps, and multi-chain tools for autonomous revenue